ZacharyBournand/crave-finder/README.md

         ng add @ng-bootstrap/ng-bootstrap --force
         ```

+5. If you do not have Golang installed, you can download it at https://go.dev/dl/
+    - You can then add the Go extension in Visual Studio Code
+    - If Go is not available, it will give you the option at the bottom right to get it

-4. Open a new terminal (the end of your directory should also be "\crave-finder")
+6. Open a new terminal (the end of your directory should also be "\crave-finder")
     - Go to "backend" (type "cd backend) [Now your directory should end with "\crave-finder\backend"]
     - Type the following commands in your terminal:
         ```